tmpfs/rlx/lib/rlx.md

 * The rc file `highlight` section is invalid (does not contain json and js objects).
 * The output to print is neither JSON or javascript (${opt_raw_long} specified).

+## Environment

+The `\$HOME` environment variable must be set in order for user configuration data to be loaded, typically for most developer environments this is not an issue however when using `$0(1)` as part of infrastructure deployment you may need to ensure that `\$HOME` is set.

 ## History

 This program was originally implemented in bash shell script, see https://github.com/freeformsystems/rlx-shell.